Applied-Machine-Learning-Lab/PAD/README.md

 # PAD
-Code for paper '*PAD: Large Language Models Enhancing Sequential Recommendation*' submitted to SIGIR 2025.
+Code for paper '*PAD: Large Language Models Enhancing Sequential Recommendation*' accepted to SIGIR 2025 Full Paper.
 We adopt SASRec as the backbone model and Prime Pantry dataset as an example.
 After preparation and phase 0 is done, the overall experiment will take about 20 minutes on 4 Tesla V100 GPUs.

 **Preparation**